 It is a diverging discharge passage connected to the tailrace.
-It supports the runner for utilizing the remaining kinetic energy of the water at the discharge end of the runner.
+It supports the runner in utilizing the remaining kinetic energy of the water at the discharge end of the runner.

-Different types of hydropower plant can be classified as follows:
+Different types of hydro power plants can be classified as follows:

 - According to the availability of head

 - High head power plants